ISAITB/docs-tdl/source/testcase/index.rst

 that are interactively launched and followed by a tester).
 If this is set to "true", the default value considered if missing, the test case is assumed to be able to correctly function while other test cases are being executed in parallel for the same SUT.
 This means that the design of the test case caters for such concurrent sessions and is able to correctly map exchanged messages to sessions.
-This is not always possible to do, especially in scenarios where messaging is initiated from the SUT (not by the test bed) or are asynchronous in nature.
+This is not always possible to do, especially in scenarios where messaging is initiated from the SUT (not by the Test Bed) or are asynchronous in nature.

 If the test case cannot correctly handle such concurrency, you need to set ``supportsParallelExecution`` to "true".
 Doing so instructs the test engine to always execute the given test case in isolation.
 Any ongoing test session will first need to complete before the current test case is executed